Mahluza/Code-Checker/server/README.md

 1. Using Model View Controller Pattern for the Project.
 View is being implemented as a seperate service.
 So the server holds Models and Controller portion.
 2. Builder Pattern to create models whenever needed.
+3. Factory Pattern to swtich hashing/encryption technique.
+4. Singleton Pattern to maintain a single instance of Project for Tsmorph

 # References